jeonghanlee/EPICS-env/README.md

 # EPICS Configuration Enviornment

 This is the EPICS Configuration Environment for my personal purpose.
-There are a plenty of different ways we can do.
-However, it is designed for me in order to minize my limited resources to maintain the reproduciable EPICS environment.
-I would like to use almost pure Makefile instead of packages, continous integration tools, such as Ansiable, Conda, Puppet, and even shell scripts.
-Unfornately, I used "shell scripts" a bit within makefile rules, but I tried to use the genric Makefile ruls as much as I can.
+There are a plenty of diverse ways we can do.
+However, it is designed for me to minimize my limited resources to support the reproduceable EPICS environment.
+I would like to use almost pure Makefile instead of packages, continuous integration tools, such as Ansible, Conda, Puppet, and even shell scripts.
+Unfortunately, I used "shell scripts" a bit within Makefile rules, but I tried to use the generic Makefile rules as much as I can.

 ## TL;DR